Nineluj/FishGame/Fish/README.md

 ### scripts

-`scrips/` contains a script that can run all of the tests in a test fest and check the output matches the test fest.
-This is a convenience feature
+`scripts/` contains a script that can run all of the tests in a test fest and check the output matches the test fest.
+This is a convenience feature.

+-   `json-eq` is a script to compare a stream of JSON objects
+-   `run-integration` contains a python script that can run through all the test fests for the various integration tests to make it easy to find failing tests after changes have been made.
+For it to work, you must first enter and run `make` in the milestone (numbered) folder.
+The milestone directories that are to be tested should also contain a folder `fest` that is the extracted (with `tar -xf`) test fest folder provided by the staff.
+The makefile in this directory is to make the python file executable and install json-eq which is needed for run-integration to work.
+The script can take a list of numbers (separated by spaces) to indicate which milestone testing suite should not be run.

 ### View